Magazine Subscription Offer

 With the pan off the heat, gradually stir or whisk in the chicken stock, followed by the milk, then add the chicken back to the pan.

 Bring to the boil, then simmer for 30 mins.
 Spoon the filling into a large pie or baking dish (approx 20 x 30cm) with a lip and leave to cool.

+Heat the oven to 220C/200C fan/gas 7.
+On a floured surface, roll the pastry to the thickness of two £1 coins.
+Cut a long strip as wide as the rim of the pie dish and, using a little of the beaten egg, fix to the edge of the pie dish.
 Brush with beaten egg, then lift the rest of the pastry over the pie, using the rolling pin to help.
 Gently press the edges with your fingers and trim with a sharp knife.

 Brush lightly with egg to glaze, then bake for 30 mins or until the pastry is risen and dark golden brown.